mdelcore/bamazon/README.md

 ## Overview

-As mentioned in the video walkthrough, there are two CLI applications, `bamazonCustomer.js`.
+There are two CLI applications, `bamazonCustomer.js`.

 To run them, enter `node bamazonCustomer.js` and then press enter to access the CLI.